balanced/www.balancedpayments.com/README.md

 ## What

-Welcome to the Balanced Dashboard.
+Welcome to the Balanced Static Site.

 As an open company we want to put as much of our company in the public view as possible.
 We're creating our [homepage](https://www.balancedpayments.com/) as a static site that